arduino/docs-content/content/learn/05.communication/07.modbus/modbus.md

 ![](assets/requestFrame.png)

 ### Device Address
 Every peripheral device has its own address which it responds to when addressed by the controller, while all other devices ignore the message if the address doesn't match their own.
-Devices addresses are assigned in the range of 1 - 247.
+Device addresses are assigned in the range of 1 - 247, but without additional hardware the maximum number of devices should be limited to 32 as data loss is too significant when attaching more devices.

 ### Function Code
 The Function code tells the peripheral device if it should read or write data from the internal memory registers.
 Many of the data types are named from their use in driving relays, for example, a single-bit physical output is called a coil, and a single-bit physical input is called a discrete input or a contact.
 The following functions are supported by the Modbus poll:

-- 01 READ COIL STATUS
+- 01 READ COIL
-- 02 READ INPUT STATUS
+- 02 READ DISCRETE INPUT
 - 03 READ HOLDING REGISTERS
 - 04 READ INPUT REGISTERS
 - 05 WRITE SINGLE COIL